FernnandoSussmann/HTTP-requests-to-the-NASA-Kennedy-Space-Center-WWW-server/README.md

 # HTTP-requests-to-the-NASA-Kennedy-Space-Center-WWW-server
 Job interview test.
 Files have to be extracted on project root to work.
+It is necessary to delete the last line of access_log_Jul95 because it is incomplete.

 #Questões
 ​ Responda​ ​ as​ ​ seguintes​ ​ questões​ ​ devem​ ​ ser​ ​ desenvolvidas​ ​ em​ ​ Spark​ ​ utilizando​ ​ a ​ ​ sua​ ​ linguagem​ ​ de​ ​ preferência.